This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is pneumonia treated?

-Many children can be treated at a doctor's office and at home.
-If the pneumonia is severe, the healthcare provider may want your child to stay in the hospital for treatment.
-Trouble breathing, dehydration, high fever, and the need for oxygen or medicines are reasons to stay in the hospital.
+If your child's pneumonia is severe, the healthcare provider may want your child to stay in the hospital for treatment.
+Trouble breathing, dehydration, high fever, and the need for oxygen are reasons to stay in the hospital.

 - Your child may need extra oxygen if his blood oxygen level is lower than it should be.
 Your child may get oxygen through a mask placed over his nose and mouth or through small tubes placed in his nostrils.
 Ask your child's healthcare provider before you take off the mask or oxygen tubing.